 馃敆<theme><font place=""><slant>

-Font slant (normal or italic).
+Font slant (normal, oblique or italic).
 Default is normal.

 馃敆<theme><font place=""><weight>